isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 An HA-enabled server initiates synchronization of the lease database after downtime or upon receiving the ``ha-sync`` command.
-The server uses commands described in :ref:`lease-get-page-cmds` to fetch leases from its partner server (lease queries).
+The server uses commands described in :ref:`command-lease4-get-page` and :ref:`command-lease6-get-page` to fetch leases from its partner server (lease queries).
 The size of the results page (the maximum number of leases to be returned in a single response to one of these commands) can be controlled via configuration of the HA hooks